-Okay.
+*Deep sigh* Okay.
 I’ve been reviewing this show episode by episode for nearly three seasons now, and this is the episode that I just can’t

 A blonde guy is patting his dog.
 Nimoy talks about the connection between people and their pets.
 Only recently, we’re told, have people started to

 Cold open on a nuclear explosion.
 Very well, In Search Of.
 You have my attention.
 Nimoy says that, sure nuclear tests were big in the

 Water seekers.
 Dowsers.
 People with the supposed ability to find water with a stick.
 It’s… look, it’s uninteresting.
 Sorry, dowsers.
 Sorry sceptics.
 I know you